marcel-dempers/docker-development-youtube-series/kubernetes/secrets/sealed-secrets/README.md

 Checkout the [Sealed Secrets GitHub Repo](https://github.com/bitnami-labs/sealed-secrets) </br>

+There are a number of use-cases where this is a really great concept. </br>

+1) GitOps - Storing your YAML manifests in Git and using GitOps tools to sync the manifests to your clusters (For example Flux and ArgoCD!)

+2) Giving a team access to secrets without revealing the secret material.

+developer: "I want to confirm my deployed secret value is X in the cluster" </br>

+developer can compare `sealedSecret` YAML in Git, with the `sealedSecret` in the cluster and confirm the value is the same. </br>

 ## Create a kubernetes cluster

 In this guide we we'll need a Kubernetes cluster for testing.
 Let's create one using [kind](https://kind.sigs.k8s.io/) </br>